luisespino/database-queries/guides/postgresql-arch-linux/README.md

-# Install PostgreSQl in Arch Linux
+# Install PostgreSQL in Arch Linux

 Update the system:
 ```